dtischler/balena-DonkeyCar-Physical/README.md

 10. Insert the SD Card into the Raspberry Pi, plug into your USB Battery pack, and wait a few minutes for it to register itself with balenaCloud and come online.
 11. After another moment, the Pi will begin downloading the pre-built DonkeyCar container, which will take some time.
 Get a cup of tea while this occurs.

+Once the Pi has finished downloading the container, we have two quick settings we need to add in the balenaCloud dashboard.
+After each entry, the Pi will reboot, so after you get the first entry in, it will take a moment before you enter the second variable we need to alter.
+So, you'll just have to watch closely, but not a big deal.

+First, click on Device Configuration on the left in the balenaCloud dashboard, and look for "Define device GPU memory in megabytes".
+It is likely set to `16`.
+Click on the pencil icon to edit it, and change the value to `128`.
+Click "Save".
+This is going to trigger the first reboot.
+Click on Summary on the left navigation, and watch for a moment as the device shuts down, then in a moment comes back online.
+Once it is back "Online", we can enter the second setting.
+Click on Device Configuration again, and this time scroll down to "Custom Configuration Variable" section.
+Click the blue "Add Custom Variable" button.
+In the name, enter `BALENA_HOST_CONFIG_start_x` and in the value, just enter a `1`.
+Click Save.
+This will again trigger a reboot.

-Once the Pi has finished downloading the container, it is time to move on to the next section!
+We're ready to drive now, so, it is time to move on to the next section!

 ## Drive

 With your DonkeyCar fully constructed, and the container downloaded and running, it's time to test out a few basics before you go for your first drive.

 First and foremost, put your DonkeyCar up on blocks so the wheels are off the ground.
-These cars are FAST, and the first time I attempted to drive, I ran into a wall so hard I snapped an axle and had to order spare parts to repair it :-(
+These cars are **FAST**, and the first time I attempted to drive, I ran into a wall so hard I snapped an axle and had to order spare parts to repair it :-(

 With the cars wheels lifted, connect the vehicle battery pack if it is not already, and turn on the ESC switch.
-The car is now live, so be careful.
+The car is now live, so be careful!

 Next, in balenaCloud, on the Device Details page, open up an SSH session to the DonkeyCar container with the Terminal interface at the bottom right portion of the screen:

 <picture here>

-Type in `cd mycar && python3 manage mycar.py` and press Enter.
-The script will launch, and take a moment to complete, but will eventually reach `Starting car at 20Hz` [Double check that verbiage]
+Type in `cd mycar && python3 manage.py drive` and press Enter.
+The script will launch, and take a moment to complete, but will eventually reach `Starting vehicle at 20 Hz`

 <picture here>

 Check the IP address of your Raspberry Pi in the balenaCloud dashboard.
 Make note of this IP.
-Open a web browser, and go to http://<ip-address-of-yourpi>/drive.
-In my example, this would be 192.168.0.xxx/drive.
+Open a web browser, and go to http://<ip-address-of-your-pi>/drive.
+In my example, this would be 192.168.0.232/drive.

 <picture here>